seddonym/grimp/docs/usage.rst

     Find dependencies that don't conform to the supplied layered architecture.

-    'Layers' is a software architecture pattern in which a list of sibling modules/packages have a dependency direction from high to low.
+    'Layers' is a software architecture pattern in which a list of modules/packages have a dependency direction from high to low.
 In other words, a higher layer would be allowed to import a lower layer, but not the other way around.

-    Additionally, multiple layers can be grouped together at the same level; for example ``mypackage.utils`` and ``mypackage.logging`` might sit at the bottom, so they cannot import from any other layers.
-When a simple set of sibling layers is passed then they must be independent, so any dependencies in either direction will be treated as illegal.
-To allow imports between siblings in a layer then an explicit ``Level`` can be passed instead, and ``independent`` set to ``False``.
+    Additionally, multiple modules can be grouped together at the same layer;
+    for example ``mypackage.utils`` and ``mypackage.logging`` might sit at the bottom, so they cannot import from any other layers.
+To specify that multiple modules should be treated as siblings within a single layer, pass a :class:`.Layer`.
+The ``Layer.independent`` field can be used to specify whether the sibling modules should be treated as independent
+    - should imports between sibling modules be forbidden (default) or allowed?
+For backwards compatibility it is also possible to pass a simple ``set[str]`` to describe a layer.
+In this case the sibling modules within the layer will be considered independent.

     Note: each returned :class:`.PackageDependency` does not include all possible illegal :class:`.Route` objects.
     Instead, once an illegal :class:`.Route` is found, the algorithm will temporarily remove it from the graph before continuing